 It’s not as much fun as bottles (yes, with an “s”) of wine a night, but man, it feels a hellofalot better.
 Oh, I also eat dark chocolate on a weekly basis because CHOCOLATE.

 Last week my mom, my dad, my girlfriend and I were in Colorado for my niece’s high school graduation.
 We rented a place on Airbnb.com so we could have access to a full kitchen during our stay.
 Having access to a kitchen is crucial for anyone wanting to keep it healthy while traveling.

-We packed a blender so we could have our morning smoothies, and a few essentials that were easy to pack, like hemp seeds, almond butter, turmeric, and nutritional yeast.
+We packed a blender so that we could have our morning smoothies, and packed a few essentials like hemp seeds, almond butter, turmeric, and nutritional yeast.
 As soon as we got to our place, we Yelped the nearest healthy grocery store and we stocked up on plant based supplies.

 My mom made green smoothies every morning (lucky me).
 I simmered a big batch of sweet potatoes to snack on.
 I made huge salads with broccoli sprouts, radishes, baked tofu cubes and no oil salad dressing.
 I snacked on berries when I wanted something sweet and cucumber rounds dipped in hummus when I wanted something salty.
 I was eating how I normally eat.

 On the day of my niece’s graduation ceremony, there were over 400 students graduating, so I came prepared with a snack bag full of fruit, pumpkin seeds, almond butter and berry sandwiches and tacos with sweet potato, hummus and broccoli sprouts.
 At first, people looked at me funny, but as the hours went by, even the most meaty of meat eaters wished that they had those tacos.
 Looking like a hippie and busting out some bird food in public is never as uncomfortable as being starving with no hope of food for hours to come.
 Bring on the weird looks.